energinet-digitalisering/oci-artifacts/README.md

 Azure:

-- Create an Infrastructure as Code (IaC) repository from the [infrasructure-iac-pulumi-azure](https://github.com/energinet-digitalisering/infrastructure-iac-pulumi-azure-template) repository or the [infrastructure-iac-terraform-azure](https://github.com/energinet-digitalisering/infrastructure-iac-terraform-azure-template) template, and follow the instructions in the README.md file to provision the infrastructure.
+- Create an Infrastructure as Code (IaC) repository from the [pulumi-aks-gitops-template](https://github.com/energinet-digitalisering/pulumi-aks-gitops-template) repository template, and follow the instructions in the README.md file to provision the infrastructure.